keikawa/InkscapeCircuitSymbols/README.md

-# InkscapeCircuitSymbol
+# InkscapeCircuitSymbols
- Circuit symbols for inkscape
+ Circuit symbols for drawing schematics and block diagrams with Inkscape

 ## Example